Kingston Parks & Recreation

 • Shed organization and clean up

-• Equipment removal from fields (equipment can be pushed to the sides of the fields if storage in sheds is not possible)
+• Equipment removal from fields (equipment can be pushed to the sides of the fields if storage in sheds is not possible); broken equipment removed and disposed

-All of the above conditions must be adhered to prior to your organization utilizing the field/facility requested.
-Please feel free to contact the Recreation Department/Commission with any questions or concerns, 781-585-0533.
+All above conditions must be adhered to prior to your organization utilizing the field/facility requested.
+Please feel free to contact the Parks and Recreation Department/Commission with any questions or concerns; 781-585-0533.